You may have heard of changes because of the Care Act, which will help to make care and support consistent across the country.

 They will talk to you about how you can use benefits like the mobility component of your Personal Independence Payment or Disability Living Allowance, or your Motability vehicle, to get about.
 They will also talk to you about how equipment and technology could help you around the home and keep you safe and independent, and how this can be arranged.

 Your social care worker will ask about any support you get from your family, and will ask them if they would like an assessment of their needs as a carer to make sure we can support them too.

+Your social care worker will record your needs on a form called the Assessment Questionnaire.
+An example form is available at the bottom of this page.
 The form includes personal information about your health and background, so we keep this information securely.
-If you have health, housing or social care needs we may need to share your information with other agencies.
+If you have health, housing or care and support needs we may need to share your information with other agencies.
 We will always ask you first, unless we need to act quickly to protect you from harm.

 If you’re not happy with our decision speak to your social care worker about using our ‘Look Again’ process, where your assessment is checked again.
 If this doesn’t resolve the situation ask your social care worker how you can make a complaint.

 If you have eligible care and support needs we will help you to decide how your needs can be met and the outcomes you want to achieve.
 The activities and services to be arranged to meet your needs are recorded on a form called a Care and Support Plan (details on page 6).